WACY-TV

-WACY-TV (channel 32) is an independent television station licensed to Appleton, Wisconsin, United States, serving the Green Bay area.
+WACY-TV (channel 32), branded as The Spot – Green Bay 32, is an independent television station licensed to Appleton, Wisconsin, United States, serving the Green Bay area.
 It is owned by the E. W. Scripps Company alongside NBC affiliate WGBA-TV (channel 26).
 The two stations share studios on North Road near Airport Drive/WIS 172 in the Green Bay suburb of Ashwaubenon; WACY-TV's transmitter is located in the Shirley section of Glenmore, Wisconsin.